lukeissad/udacity-portfolio-project/README.md

 A portfolio project for the Udacity Front-End Web Developer Nanodegree Program.

-You can check it [here](https://lukeissad.github.io/udacity-portfolio-project/).
+You can check it by clicking [here](https://lukeissad.github.io/udacity-portfolio-project/).